Tribal Epistemology: When Facts Become Loyalty Tests

 There's no silver bullet.
 But partial remedies exist:

-When people have strong identities that cut across politics—local community, profession, religion, shared institutions—tribal epistemology weakens because “the tribe” is no longer singular.
+Cross-cutting identities When people have strong identities that cut across politics—local community, profession, religion, shared institutions—tribal epistemology weakens because "the tribe" is no longer singular.
+Research consistently shows local news attenuates nationalization of politics; voters exposed to more local news are less likely to apply national partisan judgment to down-ballot races.

-A caution: generic “media literacy” can become weaponized—people learn to “question sources” only when the claim threatens their side.
-The more durable literacy is emotional skepticism: noticing when your outrage is being used to steer you.
+A caution: generic "media literacy" can become weaponized—people learn to "question sources" only when the claim threatens their side.
+Indeed, it can lead to a weaponized skepticism where individuals learn to hyper-scrutinize only opposing views while giving their own side a pass.
+The more durable literacy is emotional skepticism: noticing when your outrage is being used to steer you—recognizing when your nervous system has been hijacked in service of someone else's engagement metrics.

 Living with Fractured Reality